Deep Learning Examples

 In recent years, multiple neural network architectures have emerged, designed to solve specific problems such as object detection, language translation, and recommendation engines.
 These architectures are further adapted to handle different data sizes, formats, and resolutions when applied to multiple domains in medical imaging, autonomous driving, financial services and others.

-Academic and industry researchers and data scientists rely on the flexibility of the NVIDIA platform to prototype, explore, train and deploy a wide variety of deep neural networks architectures using GPU-accelerated deep learning frameworks such as Caffe2, Chainer, Microsoft Cognitive Toolkit, MXNet, PaddlePaddle, Pytorch, TensorFlow, and inference optimizers such as TensorRT.
+Academic and industry researchers and data scientists rely on the flexibility of the NVIDIA platform to prototype, explore, train and deploy a wide variety of deep neural networks architectures using GPU-accelerated deep learning frameworks such as MXNet, Pytorch, TensorFlow, and inference optimizers such as TensorRT.

-Designed specifically for deep learning, Tensor Cores on newer GPUs such as Tesla V100 and Titan V, deliver significantly higher training and inference performance compared to full precision (FP32) training.
+Designed specifically for deep learning, Tensor Cores on Volta and Turing GPUs, deliver significantly higher training and inference performance compared to full precision (FP32) training.
 Each Tensor Core provides matrix multiply in half precision (FP16), and accumulating results in full precision (FP32).
 This key capability enables Volta to deliver 3X performance speedups in training and inference over the previous generation.
 All samples are optimized to take advantage of Tensor Cores and have been tested for accuracy and convergence.
+You can access these reference implementations through NVIDIA NGC and GitHub.

 Computer vision deals with algorithms and techniques for computers to understand the world around us using image and video data or in other words, teaching machines to automate the tasks performed by human visual systems.
 Common computer vision tasks include image classification, object detection in images and videos, image segmentation, and image restoration.
 In recent years, deep learning has revolutionized the field of computer vision with algorithms that deliver super-human accuracy on the above tasks.
 Below is a list of popular deep neural network models used in computer vision and their open-source implementation.